 The Cathedral of Saint Paul is open to the public for many hours each day of the week.
 However, it remains a private building in which Masses and other holy services are held throughout the day.
 Out of respect for those who have come to this sacred place to worship, flash photography and tourist visits are not allowed inside the church during daily or Sunday Masses, the Sacrament of Reconciliation (Confession), Exposition of the Blessed Sacrament (Eucharistic Adoration), or other liturgies including weddings and funerals.
 Please check the welcome signs at the entrances or see our Mass Schedule for the current liturgical schedule.
 As you photograph the beautiful architecture and art, please note that it is not permissible to photograph individuals without their consent (written parental consent in the case of children).

 As an historic monument, as the mother church of the Archdiocese of Saint Paul and Minneapolis, and as a holy sanctuary, it is important that images of the Cathedral not be used in any way that would not be considered dignified and respectful of all that it represents.
-Therefore, if you would like to schedule a photo shoot of the Cathedral, please contact the Welcome Center at 651.228.1766 to make an appointment and acquire a permit.
+Therefore, if you would like to schedule a photo shoot of the Cathedral, please contact the Cathedral Parish Office at 651.228.1766 to obtain permission.
 We offer a very simple permit process and trust that all visitors will honor our guidelines for photography.
-Cathedral Security personnel routinely (and courteously) check for permits of photographers.
+Cathedral Security personnel routinely (and courteously) check for permits of photographers if not informed prior to the photo shoot.

 Photographers and videographers may begin to set up no more than 90 minutes prior to the start of the wedding, though they may arrive earlier to view the building.
 This policy includes the use of the Cathedral grounds as well as the interior of the building.
 Pre-wedding photography must be completed 30 minutes prior to the ceremony.
 As long as the families and wedding party remain available near where the photos are being taken, this timeframe will be sufficient.